cfshi/coronavirus/coding_book.md

 	- coronavirus characteristics and disease comparison: what it is and compared to other diseases
 	- flu symptom:
+	- risk (what are the risks:  fantality, infection speed, pandemic likelihood) vs. action (what can we do to prevent and reduce chances of infection)
 	- health concern and treatment: vaccine,
 	- policy and action:  quarantine, grounding flights, entry to countries, evacuation out of China (https://www.reuters.com/article/us-china-health-masks-safety/to-mask-or-not-to-mask-confusion-spreads-over-coronavirus-protection-idUSKBN1ZU0PH)
 	- guidance: travel recommondation, hand-washing, cough etiquette, and use of personal protection equipment (eg, masks)